nikitavoloboev/data/focusing/rules.md

 - Don't add anything that is not needed and focus on the content.
 - Add a way to visually show the workflow/library in action where appropriate.
 - Don't link to Imgur images as links, render them in the README itself.
-- Add image fully itself to the repository and reference it iff the image is big enough and requires high quality.
+- Add image fully itself to the repository and reference it if the image is big enough and requires high quality.
 - In screenshots of Alfred prompts and other prompts, show the cursor.
 - Add __Related__ section to most repos linking to similar projects either of my own or of other.
 Not all projects need this.
 - Don't add Thank You clause in _idea_ stage projects.